cifilter/PSHigh5/README.md

 1. **macOS**: `PSHigh5` is a macOS-only script as it relies on AppKit to create a browser it can read.
-While Swift itself is available for multiple platforms, AppKit is only available on macOS.
+While Swift itself is available for multiple platforms, AppKit is only available on macOS. **`swift-sh` doesn't appear to work with macOS 11 (Big Sur) yet, so this script won't run on that version of macOS yet.**

 1. **Xcode**: Executing Swift scripts requires the `swift` shell command, which is available after [installing Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).